ShuvojitNandi/2025_winter_G10_C4768/README.md

 6. <b>Ratings and Reviews</b>:            for each product,t there will be a rating system, where customers can review the product.

-7. <b>Navigation map</b>:                 this is a map of the sales floor that will help the customer to navigate to the right store.

 ## Optional features